 Support field trips by Solidarity Center personnel;

-Share information on country conditions and labor issues as requested by Washington-based U.S. government offices and Congress;
+Share information on country conditions and labor issues as requested by Washington- based U.S. government offices and Congress, and;

-Travel on a TDY basis to conduct and/or oversee program development and/or implementation in countries without a field office;
+Travel on a TDY basis to conduct and/or oversee program development and/or implementation in countries without a Solidarity Center field office.

 In compliance with federal law, all persons hired will be required to verify identity and eligibility to work in the United States and to complete the required employment eligibility verification document form upon hire.